sumitkumar25/ThreeJsPrimer/README.md

                      }

                   ```
-               5. InstancedBufferGeometry ends up doing the job of both Geometry and Object3D ( Group ).
+               3. InstancedBufferGeometry ends up doing the job of both Geometry and Object3D ( Group ).
+               4. TODO: normal attribute of geometry.
+         1. TODO: updateWorldMatrix
+         2. Shaders.
+            A shader is essentially a function required to draw something on the screen.
+Shaders run on a GPU (graphics processing unit), which is optimized for such operations.

+            1. Vertex Shaders
+               1. Vertex shaders manipulate coordinates in a 3D space and are  called once per vertex.
+               2. Set up the gl_Position variable, a global variable used to store the position of the current vertex.
+               3. Fourth vertex of a vec4 is used to manipulate the clipping of the vertex position in the 3D space, but we don't need in our case.

     2. Canvas